Andreish12/Sharky-Jones/README.md

 *Electrical wiring diagram*

 A more detailed interactive Wokwi project is also included in the repository.
-The archive was downloaded from the Wokwi website and contains the instructions and files required to use the simulation.

 ## ELRS Setup